Assisted Sales: What are They and Do They Work? 2023

 • Have inherited or received probate property requiring maintenance or modernisation that is valued beyond the capacity of your budget

-• Would like to increase the sale value of your property quickly before you sell, without sinking too much money into its refurbishmenty
+• Would like to increase the sale value of your property quickly before you sell, without sinking too much money into its refurbishment

 • Need to sell your house fast; either for a urgent cash injection or because there is pressure on you to relocate

-• Require a sale method that provides you with a little cash in advance (specifically in the case of an Assisted Sale with Cash Advance)
+• Require a sale that provides you with a little cash in advance (specifically in the case of an assisted sale with cash advance)

 • Are interested in entering into a Joint Venture (JV) with an investor